Polynomial degeneration and the Poisson geometry of truncated polynomials: Symplectic geometry on hypersurface algebroids

-Now let $\omega$ be a closed algebroid $2$-form.
-In order for $\omega$ to be non-degenerate in a neighbourhood of the zero section $W$, it suffices to check that the restriction $\omega|_{W}$ to $A(\sigma)|_{W}$ is non-degenerate.
-Using the twisted algebroid form $\tau_{k}$, we get the decomposition $A(\sigma)|_{W} = TW \oplus L^{-k}$, and using the restriction map $\mathcal{R}$ from Section \ref{sec:restrictiontohypsurf}, we can describe $\omega|_{W}$ in terms of the data $(\beta, \alpha)$.
+\end{enumerate} \end{lemma} In order for $\omega$ to be non-degenerate in a neighbourhood of the zero section $W$, it suffices to check that the restriction $\omega|_{W}$ to $A(\sigma)|_{W}$ is non-degenerate.
+This can be analyzed using the restriction map $\mathcal{R}$ from Equation \eqref{restrictionexp}.
 As a result, we obtain the following description of non-degeneracy.

-\begin{lemma} Let $\omega = (\beta, \sum_{r = 0}^{k} \alpha_{r}) \in \Omega_{L}^{2} \oplus \Omega_{W}^{1}(S_{k}(L))$ be an algebroid $2$-form.
+\begin{lemma} Let $\omega = (\beta, \sum_{r = 0}^{k} \alpha_{r}) \in \Omega_{L}^{2} \oplus \Omega_{W}^{1}(P_{k}(L))$ be an algebroid $2$-form.
 Its restriction to $W$ is given by $\omega|_{W} = (\gamma, \alpha_{k}) \in \Omega_{W}^2 \oplus \Omega_{W}^{1}(L^k)$, where